Perregrinne/business-card-raytracer/README.md

 ---

 All of this was done in less than a day, so it's definitely nowhere near perfect.
 To the best of my ability, I tried to annotate how the source code works or otherwise explain things here.
 The code is more fragile than you might think.
 Certain wrong color values can screw up the whole image, so tread carefully when experimenting with that.
-It also gets really dark if you set nRays to a low number, and the colors get messed up if nRays is set too high (for example, 128 rays).
+It also gets really dark if you set nRays to a low number (like 4 rays), and the colors get messed up if nRays is set too high (for example, 128 rays).
 Figuring out the camera location and angle stuff can also be a bit tricky.